yghlc/BigImageMapper/tutorial/Setting_running_on_ITSC.md

     qtb_sentinel2_2018_JJA_mosaic-0000000000-0000107520_8bit_Albers.tif

 *run_INsingularity_miniconda.sh* is need to run the script inside the [Singularity](https://www.cuhk.edu.hk/itsc/hpc/singularity.html) container.
-Modify it according if you want to run other script. *Landuse_DL/docker_ubuntu1604/run_INsingularity_miniconda.sh* is an example.
+Modify it accordingly if you want to run other script. *Landuse_DL/docker_ubuntu1604/run_INsingularity_miniconda.sh* is an example.

     exe_script=./exe.sh